scottrsm/math/README.md

       with ${m < n}$ there are only *ad hoc* procedures.
 In this paper we provide a systematic way to compute the probability distributions for such singular transformations taking into account the *foldings* of such mappings from higher to lower dimensional spaces.
-- Re-Examination of a Linear Unbiased Estimation Problem with a collecton of related Norms: **tex**/prob_linear_unbias_est.tex.
+- Re-Examination of a Linear Unbiased Estimation Problem with a collection of related *norms*: **tex**/prob_linear_unbias_est.tex.
-    - Regardless of norm we get the same unbiased estimate.
+    - Regardless of the norms in this collection we get the same unbiased estimate.
+    - This collective invariant implies that the estimator occurs when using the *limiting norm*.
-    - The collective invariant implies insights with respect to the original unbiased problem.
+      This provides insights with respect to the original unbiased problem.
 - Pythagorean Triples
     - Alternative Proof of an elementary Property of Primitive Pythagorean Triples: **tex**/prop_pythag_triple.tex.
     - Conjectures regarding Primitive Pythagorean Triples: **tex**/conj_pythag_triple.tex.